sqlmapproject/sqlmap/README.md

     python sqlmap.py -hh

+You can find a sample run [here](https://gist.github.com/stamparm/5335217).
 To get an overview of sqlmap capabilities, brief description of all options and switches, along with examples, you are advised to consult the [user's manual](https://github.com/sqlmapproject/sqlmap/wiki).

 Links
 ---